AlexandreFNapier/Green-Team/setup.md

-How To Configure A Group Project wokring Environment
+How To Configure A Group Project Wokring Environment Documentation